 Achieving and maintaining a high-quality standard for projects is of utmost importance for the sustainable growth of the Group.
-The Group believes completing works that meets or exceeds our client's requirements is crucial for job references and future business opportunities.
+The Group believes completing work that meets or exceeds our clients' requirements is crucial for job references and future business opportunities.
 The Group regularly controls and monitors the process of each project to ensure that it delivers high-quality services and sustainable projects.

-During the Financial Year, the Group was not aware of any material non-compliance with laws and regulations concerning advertising, labelling, and privacy matters relating to products and services provided and methods of redress, including but not limited to, the Personal Data Protection Act 2010 of Malaysia, the Personal Data (Privacy) Ordinance of Hong Kong, the Law of the PRC on Protection of Consumer Rights, the Advertising Law of the PRC, and the Patent Law of the PRC that would have a significant impact on the Group.
+During the Financial Year, the Group was not aware of any material non-compliance with laws and regulations concerning health and safety, advertising, labelling, and privacy matters relating to products and services provided and methods of redress, including but not limited to, the Personal Data Protection Act 2010 of Malaysia, the Personal Data (Privacy) Ordinance of Hong Kong, the Law of the People's Republic of China on Protection of Consumer Rights, the Advertising Law of the People's Republic of China, and the Patent Law of the People's Republic of China that would have a significant impact on the Group.
 Moreover, disclosure on the number of products sold or shipped subject to recalls for safety and health reasons was not applicable due to the Group's business nature.